sarah-cic-uk/Code-the-Future/week-3/intro_to_accessibility.md

 - **Tooltip**: A contextual text bubble that displays a description for an element that appears on pointer hover or keyboard focus

-Example of setting a role, we have an input here that we want to add a tooltip to, we can set the role of a div to tooltip so assistive technologies know that is the usage of this element and give it and id so they know that this is what to use to describe the input
+Example of setting a role, we have an input here that we want to add a tooltip to, we can set the role of a div to tooltip so assistive technologies know that is the usage of this element and give it an id so they know that this is what to use to describe the input

 ```
 <label for="password">Password:</label>